Global Studies (INTST 100U)

 Modern Science, Technology, and Human Values (STS 101H)

 This course explores how science and technology have affected the way humans think about themselves, their society, and their place in the universe.
-We will start with a intense effort to understand exactly what science is.
-We will then explore the effects that science has on us.
+We will start with an intense effort to understand exactly what science is and we will explore the effects that science has on us.
 Much reading and writing will occur, and class periods will be devoted primarily to discussions of these readings and the attendant student writings.

 The Arts: Shakespeare on Page, Stage, and Screen (INART 001H)